samyilin/dotfiles/README.md

 3. To have a containerized development environment.
-I want to try out projects or programming setups/tools without "polluting" my base setup and lead to "dependency hell".
+I want to try out projects or programming setups/tools without "polluting" my base setup and lead to dependency hell.
 The hope is that this will serve as the base for future containerized development environments.

 I do realize that [GNU Stow](https://www.gnu.org/software/stow/), [chezmoi](https://www.chezmoi.io/) and the like exists.
 I can't assume that the platform I'll be using would have those tools.
 Git and basic